 The idea is to work yourself up to about one year’s worth of food, in any combination of every day, minimum-prepared, and long-term storage foods, with the experience and equipment to prepare it.
-It is also recommended that you have a portable capability of minimum-prepared foods for 30 days or more (for traveling).
+You should also have a portable capability of minimum-prepared foods for 30 days or more (for traveling).
 What I personally recommend is to detail out what you eat and just start buying extra.
 It does not have to be a huge bank-busting endeavor.

-If you have the means, and you want some of the guess-work eliminated, you might be interested in looking at the following on Amazon.
-These won’t cover everything listed but they are definitely better than nothing.
+If you have the means and want some guesswork eliminated, you might be interested in looking at the following on Amazon.
+These won’t cover everything listed, but they are definitely better than nothing.

-It would also be a good idea to have a defense plan for your entire property, an inventory list for quick reference and a written plan for what your actions will be for all conceivable events.
-These become more solid when you write them down, and they are more easily refined when conceptualized on paper.
-This will also help you in determining what plans need to be activated by the specific event criteria such as disease, terrorist attack, etc.
+It would also be a good idea to have a defense plan for your entire property, an inventory list for quick reference, and a written plan for your actions for all conceivable events.
+These become more solid when you write them down and are more easily refined when conceptualized on paper.
+This will also help you determine what plans need to be activated by specific event criteria such as disease, terrorist attack, etc.

 The biggest key to being a prepper is getting started doing something (anything).
-Even if you were only able to secure another week’s worth of food, you have just given yourself another week’s worth of opportunity to survive.
+Even if you could only secure another week’s worth of food, you have just given yourself another week’s worth of opportunity to survive.